hosseinishr/ShareBikeDemandPrediction/README.md

 ## Acknowledgements
 - I would like to acknowledge the feedback, support and dataset provision by [upGrad](https://www.upgrad.com/gb) and The [International Institute of Information Technology (IIIT), Bangalore](https://www.iiitb.ac.in/).
 - Also, I would like to express my gratitude to [Nishan Ali](https://www.linkedin.com/in/nishan-ali-826552166/) for providing clarification and guidance to carry out this project.
+- - Furthermore, the valuable feedback from [Dr Tayeb Jamali](https://www.linkedin.com/in/tayeb-jamali-b1a10937/) is highly appreciated.
 - The dataset of this paper was used and is acknowledged: Fanaee-T, Hadi, and Gama, Joao, "Event labeling combining ensemble detectors and background knowledge", Progress in Artificial Intelligence (2013): pp. 1-15, Springer Berlin Heidelberg, doi:10.1007/s13748-013-0040-3.
-- Furthermore, the valuable feedback from [Dr Tayeb Jamali](https://www.linkedin.com/in/tayeb-jamali-b1a10937/) is highly appreciated.